 Can you?
 Yes, you can!
 Should you?
 It depends.
 So let me sum it up in a couple of lines:

-If you’re looking to buy a new studio microphone on the cheap to record acoustic guitar with, then go for the AT2020.
+But if you’re looking to buy a new studio microphone on the cheap to record acoustic guitar with, then go for the AT2020.

 Finally, if you are looking to buy new, and want to go for top-quality, then you’ll be happy with the Rode NT2-A. I know I am happy with mine!
 For more acoustic guitar recording options, check out my post best microphone for acoustic guitar.